AgentME/regenfail/readme.md

-From https://github.com/zloirock/core-js/issues/76, it appears that core-js overrides `Object.getOwnPropertyNames` because in IE11, the native function sometimes throws errors when passed an iframe or other window.
-A possible fix would be to make `Object.getOwnPropertyNames` only use its special-case behavior if it's passed a Window object that is not equal to the global `window`, such as an iframe or other window.
+From https://github.com/zloirock/core-js/issues/76, it appears that core-js overrides `Object.getOwnPropertyNames` because in IE11, the native function sometimes throws errors when passed an iframe or other window. ~~A possible fix would be to make `Object.getOwnPropertyNames` only use its special-case behavior if it's passed a Window object that is not equal to the global `window`, such as an iframe or other window.~~

+So it turns out there was just a typo in the `Object.getOwnPropertyNames` replacement.
+It wasn't intended to always return the original properties.